Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

-\paragraph{A Remark on Differences} As mentioned briefly, a reader familiar with the original statement of \citet{albuquerque2019adversarial} will notice two differences: 1) rather than limiting consideration to the set of mixtures $\mathcal{M}$, this statement holds for all sets $\mathcal{O}$ which satisfy Condition~\eqref{eqn:the_main_condition} and 2) $\lambda_\varphi$ is a different quantity for the ideal joint-error between $\mathbb{Q}$ and $\{\mathbb{P}_i\}$ -- we comment on this difference in Appendix A, but it is largely unimportant, as both quantities are uncontrollable and usually assumed to be small in the case of co-variate shift.
+\paragraph{A Remark on Differences} As mentioned briefly, a reader familiar with the original statement of Albuquerque et al.~\cite{albuquerque2019adversarial} will notice two differences: 1) rather than limiting consideration to the set of mixtures $\mathcal{M}$, this statement holds for all sets $\mathcal{O}$ which satisfy Condition~\eqref{eqn:the_main_condition} and 2) $\lambda_\varphi$ is a different quantity for the ideal joint-error between $\mathbb{Q}$ and $\{\mathbb{P}_i\}$.